hazennetworksolutions/quantus-mainnet/guide.md

 ## Firewall

-Pool mining needs **no inbound rules at all** — only outbound UDP to the pool port.
+**Part A needs no inbound rules at all** — only outbound UDP to the pool port.
 If your router or ISP blocks outbound UDP/QUIC, the miner loops on reconnect; test from a phone hotspot to confirm.

-For your own node:
+**Part B:**

 ```bash
 sudo ufw allow 22/tcp